Fragile as Glass: LGBTQ+ people in the Russian invasion against Ukraine

 It's been four years since the fresh water disappeared from Hassakeh.
 Since then, oil tankers and fire trucks have been turned into water trucks, and now set out every morning at sunrise to boreholes outside the city to fill their containers with water.
 Then they go from house to house.
 Each family gets 5,000 liters per ration, no matter how big it is.
 They have to live on this for ten days, sometimes three weeks.
 Some days the water tastes like chlorine, other days bitter.
 Either way, people say, the water makes them sick. (....)

-Support from Shaveen Mohammed & Shalaan Albello.
+With Support from Shaveen Mohammed & Shalaan Albello.

 A big thank you to the support from The Global Health Security Call from the European Journalism Centre (EJC).
 Without which, this elaborate research would not have been possible!